tim-br/nauths-site/posts/2024-05-17-simple_ts_framework.markdown

 title: "Building A Frontend Component Framework With TypeScript: Part I - Setting Up an NPM Project"
 ---

-### Building A Frontend Component Framework With TypeScript: Part II - Setting up an NPM project
+### Building A Frontend Component Framework With TypeScript: Part I - Setting up an NPM project

 In this blog series, we will be building a simple component based frontend framework entirely in TypeScript.
 This series will guide you through framework design, focusing on modular and reusable components.